Willian-Girao/Clustering-Recommendation-Netflix/final_datasets/training_dataset/README.md

 This dataset is a subset of the original dataset.
 It contains the top 1k most active users (bigger count of ratings) and their respective ratings list.
-The total amount of rated movies within this subset is **15,491,807**.
+The total amount of ratings within this subset is **15,491,807**.
 The number of movies rated per user varies from **1102 up to 17653**.

 - ./top_1k_active_users